-Building an audience for your Airbnb Instagram account is a powerful way to increase traffic to your property listings.
-As one of the most popular social media networks, Instagram has reached a 1 billion monthly active users mark.
-In addition, it is an image-based platform which makes it an ideal place to showcase your vacation rental.
+Building an audience for your Airbnb Instagram account is a powerful way to increase traffic to your rental listings.
+As one of the most popular social media networks, Instagram has reached the 1.35 billion monthly active users mark, according to Statista.
+In addition, it is an image-based platform which makes it an ideal place to showcase your vacation rental as an Airbnb host wanting to win more bookings.

 Are you eager to create a buzz around your short-term rental and attract more holidaymakers to your Airbnb listings?

-Read on to learn how to build your Airbnb Instagram strategy to make your profile successful.
+Read on to learn how to build your vacation rental Instagram strategy to make your short-term rental property’s profile as successful as can be.

 If you have a personal page on Instagram, it is still preferable to set up a new account for your vacation rental business.
 You should keep your business page focused on your property rather than your personality.